srinithishs004/Surplus-Food-Management/README.md

 ## 📞 Support

-For support, please contact the development team or create an issue in the repository.
+For support, please contact:
+- **Sri Nithish S**: srinithishs004@gmail.com (Project Lead)
+- Create an issue in the repository for bug reports and feature requests

 ---